ziesha-network/pelmeni-testnet/README.md

 ### Mine Ziesha (In a mining pool!)

+(**NOTE:** If you want to build a mining pool, follow the guide here: https://github.com/ziesha-network/uzi-pool)

 You need to follow the steps:

  1. Find out your wallet-address by running `bazuka wallet`.